cysec-notes/cybersecurity-journey/Google_Cybersecurity_Professional_Certificate/Assets, Threats, and Vulnerabilities/module_1.md

 - Govern

 #### Activity: Score risks based on their likelihood and severity
-you will practice performing a risk assessment by evaluating vulnerabilities that commonly threaten business operations.
+I practice performing a risk assessment by evaluating vulnerabilities that commonly threaten business operations.
+Then I decide how to prioritize my resources based on the risk scores I assign each vulnerability.

-What did you do well?
-Where can you improve?

 ## Personal Reflection